Sieg im Westen

 The war is presented "from above"; the battles are depicted as smooth forward advances on the map, with results from reports at the front.
 The "encirclement" of Germany is depicted by showing prisoners of war from far-off countries.

-During the shooting of the movie Black French soldiers who were prisoners of war were forced to take part in its making, at the end of the movie Germans forced them to carry out "exotic dance", most likely to underline their exotic "otherness" and as act of humiliation.
+During the shooting of the movie Black French soldiers who were prisoners of war were forced to take part in its making; at the end of the movie Germans forced them to carry out "exotic dance", most likely to underline their exotic "otherness" and as an act of humiliation.

-On 14 August 1940, more than a dozen German Generals who had (three weeks ago) been appointed Field Marshal after the successful Westfeldzug were in Berlin to be presented with their ceremonial batons.
+On 14 August 1940, more than a dozen German Generals who had (three weeks prior) been appointed Field Marshal after the successful Westfeldzug were in Berlin to be presented with their ceremonial batons.
 While in Berlin, they were shown 'Sieg im Westen'.